psyomn/wlog/README.md

     Description
       But this is an ever longer desc

+## Logging Time

+It's possible to log time within issue scope with the following commands:

+    lt 10m

+To log 10 minutes

+    lt 1h20m

+To log 1 hour 20 minutes

+    lt 1d 1s

+To log one day, one second.
+(A day is 8 hours).
+The total time is stored on the issue.

+## Inside issues

+You can run these commands in this 'sub-shell' of the issues: are `search`, `replace`, `delete`, and `concat`.

+    search
+        searches the database for a pattern that you specify.

+    replace
+        searches and replaces a pattern that you specify.

+    delete
+        removes an entry from the database.

+    concat
+        appends a string to the specified log entry.

+## Escape Scope

+To exit the scope of an issue, you can use the `forget` command:

+    [issue #1] forget
+    [wlog]

+*NOTE*: Attachments don't currently work in v1.1.5 - they might be back in the future.

 You can also attach files to issues (you have to be outside the scope of an issue for this - this feature is experimental at the momment so don't rely too